canbatuhan/sm-gRPC/README.md

 # sm-gRPC
-gRPC mechanism that communicates with several client at the same time, executes their requests in proper order.
+gRPC-based mechanism that communicates with several client at the same time, executes their requests in proper order.